FCAI-B/cloud/README.md

 - Saturday 2nd part 9:30 https://meet.google.com/pay-eveb-ebt (if we need)
 ---

-## The Lectures
+## Course Content
-- Lecture 1: The above file 25T2_Cloud_01.pdf
+- The above file "25T2_Cloud_01.pdf"
-- Lecture 2: The above file 25T2_Cloud_02.pdf
+- The above file "25T2_Cloud_02.pdf"
+- Module 7 from the AWS course (concentrate on the Student guide)
-- Lecture 3: Module 4 from the AWS course (concentrate on the Student guide)
+- Module 4 from the AWS course (concentrate on the Student guide)
 ---

 ## Tasks to do